UK & European Patent Attorney

 Alex handles a mixture of opposition and prosecution work relating to subject matter in the chemical sciences, with a particular focus on pharmaceuticals.
 He takes a close interest in wider issues of law and policy affecting intellectual property, and is a member of the editorial board of the Encyclopedia of UK and European Patent Law.

 Alongside his client work, Alex is a member of the editorial board of the Encyclopedia of UK and European Patent Law, which is updated twice a year with the latest developments in patent and SPC case law and practice before the patent offices and courts.

 After qualifying as a UK and European patent attorney in 2015, Alex joined Mathys & Squire in 2018 from another top-tier UK firm, where he was named as a ‘Rising star to watch’ in Managing IP’s IP Stars rankings and recommended in The Legal 500.
 Since joining Mathys & Squire his work has included a significant number of EPO oppositions and appeals, such as representing patent owners in relation to authorised pharmaceutical products, and (as opponent) opposition work in relation to patents covering CRISPR-Cas technologies, including applications of AI in sequence design.
 He has also delivered presentations on recent SPC case law as part of the firm’s latest series of webinars.

 Memberships & organisations

-Alex is a Fellow of the Chartered Institute of Patent Attorneys and a member of the European Patent Institute.
+Alex is a Fellow of the Chartered Institute of Patent Attorneys (CIPA) and a member of the European Patent Institute (EPI).
 He is also a member of the Biochemical Society.

 Life sciences & chemistry